Doodihealz/MythicPlus/README.md

 - **Starts at**: 0
 - **Caps at**: 2000
-- **When you earn legendary rating (1801-2000) a gold star will display next to your name.
-Indicating your mastery ⭐**
 - **Progression**:
   - Tier 1: +20 rating
   - Tier 2: +40 rating